rgardner/rgardner.github.io/_resources/reading-a-research-paper.md

   - skim each subsequent paragraph more and more
 4. Read Section and Subsection titles
   - read carefully the areas where the content is novel or most relevant
+5. Go through the paper again, skimming each section
+6. Go through the paper yet again, this time reading each section more carefully
-5. If enough interesting points, summarize research
+7. If enough interesting points, summarize research
   - what was novel
   - what was relevant
   - what was "wow!" worthy